144Melancton Thigpen

 144Melancton died 26 July 18771 and is buried beside his wife 145Barbara in the Bethsaida Church cemetery in Treutlen County, Georgia at coordinates N32.50629 W82.62461.
 Photos of his headstone and footstone are below.1

-Allegedly, an obituary for 144Melancton was published in the Swainsboro Herald newspaper on 6 November 1877.2 Sadly, however, this newspaper doesn't seem to be extant: The Georgia Newspaper Project's index includes no editions of this newspaper whatsoever (from any date), and the author of a book about Emanuel County newspapers explicitly states that Emanuel County's newspapers for 1877-1900 were destroyed in a series of courthouse fires.21 Fortunately, the obituary seems to have been transcribed in a letter that was sent to other area newspapers, and a transcription of this letter is filed among some loose papers in the McGriff family surname file at the Georgia Archives.
-The letter is copied below in full;2 I've highlighted some key phrases in yellow.
+144Melancton's obituary was reportedly published in The Swainsboro Herald newspaper on 6 November 1877.2 Sadly, however, this newspaper is no longer extant: The Georgia Newspaper Project's index includes no editions of this newspaper whatsoever (from any date), and the author of a book about Emanuel County newspapers explicitly states that Emanuel County's newspapers from 1877-1900 were destroyed in a series of courthouse fires.21 Fortunately, 144Melancton's obituary was transcribed by an apparently somewhat contemporary researcher, and a transcription of his work is on file at the Georgia Archives.
+The obituary is copied below in full.2

 Ohoopee, Georgia - September 25, 1877